Nutanix (NTNX) to Release Earnings on Wednesday

-Nutanix (NASDAQ:NTNX – Get Free Report) is scheduled to release its earnings data after the market closes on Wednesday, November 29th.
+Nutanix (NASDAQ:NTNX – Get Free Report) is scheduled to release its 10/31/2023 earnings data after the market closes on Wednesday, November 29th.
 Analysts expect Nutanix to post earnings of $0.17 per share for the quarter.
-Investors that are interested in registering for the company’s conference call can do so using this link.
+Individual interested in registering for the company’s earnings conference call can do so using this link.

-Nutanix (NASDAQ:NTNX – Get Free Report) last posted its earnings results on Thursday, August 31st.
-The technology company reported ($0.03) earnings per share for the quarter, topping the consensus estimate of ($0.16) by $0.13.
-The firm had revenue of $494.21 million during the quarter, compared to analyst estimates of $475.64 million.
+Nutanix (NASDAQ:NTNX – Get Free Report) last released its quarterly earnings results on Thursday, August 31st.
+The technology company reported ($0.03) EPS for the quarter, beating analysts’ consensus estimates of ($0.16) by $0.13.
+The firm had revenue of $494.21 million during the quarter, compared to the consensus estimate of $475.64 million.

 Hedge Funds Weigh In On Nutanix